Our Offices

 Uncover the current landscape of New Zealand’s hotel sector with our latest report, covering the month of June and the first six months of 2025.
 From international visitor arrival and occupancy trends to RevPAR changes, find out which regions are thriving and which are struggling in today’s market.

-Rate adjustment due to wage agreement Increases
+Rate adjustment due to wage agreement increases

 It is important to consider these wage increases both in the context of the past years (inflation) and also to recognize that inflation is already factored into these increases.
 Moreover, it is also understandable that an appropriate wage increases the attractiveness of the industry.
 Nevertheless, wage costs are often among the largest cost factors for hotels and, alongside other rising costs, contribute significantly to the financial pressure on businesses.
 This is reflected, among other things, in the approximately 1,200 insolvencies expected in the gastronomy sector in 2024, according to the information service provider CRIF.
 Unfortunately, no more recent data is available at this time.
 However, a clear pressure following the pandemic can be observed.